icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 * ⭐ [Slime](https://github.com/slime/slime) - Superior Lisp Interaction Mode for Emacs; a full-blown environment for Common Lisp inside of Emacs.
 Public domain.
 * 👍 [Sly](https://github.com/joaotavora/sly) - SLY is a fork of SLIME and contains multiple improvements upon it, such as Sly stickers.

+Starter kits:

 * 👍 [Portacle](https://shinmera.github.io/portacle/) - A portable and multiplatform Common Lisp environment: SBCL, Quicklisp, Emacs, Slime, Git.
+* [Emacs4CL](https://github.com/susam/emacs4cl) - A tiny Emacs initialization file to quickly set up vanilla Emacs for Common Lisp programming.
+Comes with a line-by-line explanation of every line of code in the initialization file.
+* [plain-common-lisp](https://github.com/pascalcombier/plain-common-lisp/) -  A trivial way to get a native Common Lisp environment on Windows.
+  * ships SBCL, Quicklisp, Emacs and Slime.
+  * with example programs for a console program, accessing the Win32 API, displaying a GUI with IUP, running an OpenGL window.
 * [cl-devel2](https://hub.docker.com/r/eshamster/cl-devel2/) - a Docker container for Common Lisp development environment.
 Ships SBCL, CCL, Roswell and Emacs25 with Slime.
-* [Emacs4CL](https://github.com/susam/emacs4cl) - A tiny Emacs initialization file to quickly set up vanilla Emacs for Common Lisp programming.
-Comes with a line-by-line explanation of every line of code in the initialization file.

 Slime extensions: